 Cassandra Mason works for the NH State Council on the Arts, whose mission is to ensure that every citizen and community in New Hampshire enjoys the cultural, civic, economic, and educational benefits of the arts.

-state.
+Cassandra and her team bring incredibly valuable experience to the Steering Committee, as their programs bring creative experiences to schools, nonprofit organizations and communities across the state.
 Specifically in 2006, their Arts in Health program focused on bringing artist residency programs into NH residential healthcare facilities.
 They now partner with health agencies, organizations, and artists to support effective and accessible arts experiences that serve NH’s most vulnerable populations: individuals and families whose lives are impacted by chronic disease, disability, behavioral health and substance misuse, aging and dementia, and incarceration.

 They continue to explore opportunities to expand their support of key public health priorities that affect the well-being of NH citizens, including collective/intergenerational trauma, racism and equity, behavioral health and substance misuse, social exclusion/isolation, chronic disease, housing and neighborhood disparities, income instability, homelessness, and climate impact in public health.